Former Iran hostages: amid rapprochement they still want apologies

 Laingen was acting head of the embassy when hundreds of Iranian students invaded and took it over and demanded that Washington hand over for trial the toppled Shah, Mohammed Reza Pahlavi, who was in America for medical treatment.

-Now 91, the U.S. diplomat who has favoured dialogue with Iran for years says "It's high time, it's overtime."
+Now 91, the U.S. diplomat who has favored dialogue with Iran for years says "It's high time, it's overtime."

 "We have so much to talk about.
 There is all manner of issues that confront both governments.
 It's a lot easier to talk about those problems if you have a direct, face-to-face relationship with each other," he said.